AY2526S1-CS2113-W14-4/tp/docs/DeveloperGuide.md

     * Cons: Requires more complex parsing logic to detect and map prefixes dynamically.
     * Cons: Increases risk of malformed input if prefixes are missing or repeated.
     * Cons: Harder to maintain and debug due to variable argument positions.

+**Aspect: Allowing duplicate internship entries**

+Rationale:
+- Since users may apply to the same company for different positions or different application cycles, allowing duplicates supports flexibility.
+- It aligns with the goal of Internity as a personal tracking tool rather than a strict database system.

 ---